The lowly clothespin has a few problems when you take it on a boat.

 Plastic clothespin with galvanized spring.
 These aren’t 100% rust-proof, but do rust a lot less than the wooden ones with the regular spring.
 They also have more grip and with the larger hole size, do well on jib sheets.
 Finally, dirt can be easily washed off.

 While I lust for the stainless clothespins, these are what I use due to the fact that I get three times as many for about the same price.
 You can also get plastic clothespins that look very similar to the wooden ones, but they don’t have the rust-resistant galvanized springs and are just as prone to popping off due to their design as the wooden ones.
 The style shown here do cost a bit more but are much better.
 I bought mine at Amazon.
+(Update: These are different from mine but they’re highly rated and available now).

 All-wood clothespins.
 While these avoid the rust-staining problem, they tend to pull at clothing (especially t-shirts and other knit items) in funny ways.
 They also get dirty and it’s next to impossible to really get them clean.
 I’ve also had lots of problems with them popping off and they don’t fit well on anything thick.